Alice Perrers: Life at the royal court

 King, causing him to lean more on Perrers.
 This resulted in her receiving more, mostly negative, attention from the court.

-Perriers exploited Edward's growing senility and convinced him to buy her the same jewels over and over again, which she would then turn in for more cash.
+Perrers exploited Edward's growing senility and convinced him to buy her the same jewels over and over again, which she would then turn in for more cash.
 She amassed a fortune of more than £20,000, by doing so, which would be worth around £6,000,000 as of 2016.

 In 1367, Anthony de Lucy, 3rd Baron Lucy, and fellow knight John de Moulton borrowed money from Alice Perrers to fund their participation in a Northern Crusade against pagan Lithuanians under the Teutonic Knights.